JMDKC/jmdkc.github.io/_posts/2020-01-05-food-fitzwilliam.md

 title: Feast & Fast - The Art of Food in Europe, 1500-1800 | Fitzwilliam Museum
 ---

-Unlike other sensual hungers, it’s difficult to find profundity in being hungry for food.
-It’s understandable that [this exhibition](https://feast-and-fast.fitzmuseum.cam.ac.uk/) does not over exert itself in explaining what its various food-themed paintings, sculptures, cartoons and installations may *mean*.
+[This exhibition](https://feast-and-fast.fitzmuseum.cam.ac.uk/) does not over exert itself in explaining what its various food-themed paintings, sculptures, cartoons and installations may *mean*.
 Instead, the curators sensibly concentrate on spectacle, leaving the symbolic meanings of the food on display lightly touched-on or implicit.
 Happily, this means the show is perfectly pitched to those viewers who feel a bit over-bloated from the festive blowout.

 Here’s an example of what I mean: Joris van Son’s *Still-life with a lobster*, which is in the museum’s permanent collection, and is the centrepiece of the exhibition.
-(Paintings from the Dutch golden age are very well-represented here.)
+(Paintings from the Dutch Golden Age are very well-represented here.)
 It’s a virtuoso display of painterly craft, an elaborate, concentrated representation of the widest possible variety of textures, colours and light effects.
 Almost everything looks wonderful, edible!
-Though the cherry leaves are withering.

 ![installation view](/Assets/food-fitzwilliam-1.jpg)

-Consider the potential symbolic meanings and cultural interpretations this fact offers.
+Though on closer inspection, the cherry leavesn on the left hand side of the canvas are blackened and withering.
+Consider the potential symbolic meanings and cultural interpretations for this.
 Is van Son commenting on the ephemerality of life?
 The inadvisability of sensual indulgence?
 Is he making a sly comment on the viewer’s impossible hungers, as the composition is itself impossible?
 (Both a lobster and a shrimp are collected together, though van Son’s audience would know that one should be eaten in summer, the other in autumn.)

 There’s no sense of the human labour that created such a scene, beyond that of the artist.
 Though the citrus fruits which flank the lobster would have been costly imports from the Mediterranean.